-Washington state Attorney General sues two gyms that remain open despite coronavirus stay-home order
+Washington state attorney general sues 2 gyms that remain open despite coronavirus stay-home order

 In addition to the health concerns, the AG’s office accuses the gyms of violating the Consumer Protection Act by gaining an unfair advantage over competitors who are complying with the state’s order to close.

-Ferguson’s letter informs both businesses that, if they don’t close within 24 hours, the state will seek monetary penalties as well as the costs and fees of bringing the actions.
+Ferguson’s letter informs both businesses that, if they don’t close within 24 hours, the state will seek monetary penalties as well as the costs and fees of bringing the legal actions.
 A court can impose monetary penalties of up to $2,000 per violation of the Consumer Protection Act.

 “We understand the financial impact of Stay Home, Stay Healthy on small businesses, but that does not exempt you from the requirement to remain closed,” the letters read.
 “The Stay Home, Stay Healthy order is necessary for public health.
 The COVID-19 virus spreads easily from person to person and the only way to control it, and save lives, is to maintain social distancing, including closing nonessential businesses.
 By keeping your business open, you are endangering the lives of your customers and your community.”